phoenix-oosd/EVTC-Log-Parser/README.md

 ### Known Problems ###

-  -Players that disconnect or join a fight late will be ignored

   -Phase related statistics if you don't reach the final phase of the boss

   -This program has only been tested on Windows 10